Rubella (German measles)

 Rubella is a notifiable disease.
 This means that a doctor who diagnoses rubella needs to report it to the local health authorities.
 It is important for local health authorities to know about cases of rubella in the community.
 This is so they can take steps to control an outbreak and protect people who may be at risk.

 Anyone of any age can catch rubella if they are not immune.
-You are immune to rubella if you have been sick with it in the past or received a course of rubella vaccinations.
-In Australia, people born before 1966 are generally considered to be immune because it is likely that they caught rubella in childhood.
+You are immune to rubella if you have caught it in the past or received a course of rubella vaccinations.
+In Australia, people born before 1966 are generally considered to be immune, because it is likely that they caught rubella in childhood.

 When should I see my doctor?

 You should see your doctor if you think you or your child may have rubella.
-It is important to get a diagnosis from a doctor, as many other illnesses have symptoms like rubella.
+It is important to get a diagnosis from a doctor, as many other illnesses have symptoms similar to rubella.

-Most cases of rubella are not dangerous and get better on their own.
-If you or your child have severe symptoms, or have concerns about your health, see your doctor.
-Severe symptoms may also be a sign that you have an illness other than rubella that may need medical treatment.
+If you have severe symptoms, you should see your doctor, as it may be a sign that you have an illness other than rubella that may need medical treatment.

 If you are pregnant and you think that you may have rubella or may have had contact with an infected person, see your doctor or midwife urgently for advice.

-To schedule a video call with a maternal child health nurse from the Pregnancy, Birth and Baby team, click here.
+You can schedule a video call with a maternal child health nurse from the Pregnancy, Birth and Baby team.
 Video call is a free service and is available from 7am to midnight (AET), 7 days a week (including public holidays).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.